-- 1 We also affirmed BAWAG's other ratings and rating inputs, and we affirmed BAWAG Group's Baa2 subordinate and Ba1(hyb) preferred stock noncumulative ratings. - 2 Südwestbank was merged into BAWAG P.S.K.
-AG in February 2021 and now operates as a branch. - 3 Renamed start:bausparkasse in January 2019. - 4 Renamed Health Coevo AG in July 2019. - 5 DEPFA BANK plc and its subsidiary DEPFA ACS BANK DAC were merged into BAWAG P.S.K.
+- 1 Südwestbank was merged into BAWAG P.S.K.
+AG in February 2021 and now operates as a branch. - 2 Renamed start:bausparkasse in January 2019. - 3 Renamed Health Coevo AG in July 2019. - 4 DEPFA BANK plc and its subsidiary DEPFA ACS BANK DAC were merged into BAWAG P.S.K.
 AG, while Hello bank!
-Austria now operates under the easybank brand. - 6 The purchase price was directly paid to the Austrian deposit guarantee scheme. - 7 Approximately €400 million gross receivable, which was marked at 60% on the balance sheet. - 8 The weighted average LTV at origination has been about 70% since 2020. - 9 BAWAG's CET1 ratio requirement currently comprises the 4.50% minimum requirement, the 2.50% capital conservation buffer, a 0.5% systemic risk buffer, a 0.75% buffer since BAWAG is designated an other systemically important institution (O-SII), a 0.06% countercyclical buffer, and a 1.125% Pillar 2 Requirement (P2R).
-The bank's O-SII buffer will rise to 0.9% in 2024. - 10 According the BAWAG, the group hedges its balance sheet to the three-months Euribor and it is therefore mainly exposed to the overnight rate and threemonths Euribor, with a 200bps rate increase resulting in €200 million additional net interest income per annum (the repricing of the loan book takes 4-5 months).
+Austria now operates under the easybank brand. - 5 The purchase price was directly paid to the Austrian deposit guarantee scheme. - 6 Approximately €400 million gross receivable, which was marked at 60% on the balance sheet. - Z Subsequently, the City of Linz and BAWAG reached an out-of-court settlement.
+Against payment of €12 million by the City of Linz, both parties waived their mutually purported claims with each party bearing its own legal costs. - 8 The weighted average LTV at origination has been below 70% since 2020. - 9 BAWAG's CET1 ratio requirement currently comprises the 4.50% minimum requirement, the 2.50% capital conservation buffer, a 0.5% systemic risk buffer, a 0.75% buffer since BAWAG is designated an other systemically important institution (O-SII), a 0.18% countercyclical capital buffer, and a 1.125% Pillar 2 Requirement (P2R).
+The bank's O-SII buffer will rise to 0.9% in 2024. - 10 Subject to regulatory approval, BAWAG plans to buy back shares up to 100 basis points of the CET1 ratio in 2023. - 11 The regulatory leverage ratio improved to 5.9% as of 31 March 2023. - 12 Since it was a one-off charge, our calculation of net profit in 2022 excludes the write-off of the City of Linz receivable, which negatively impacted after-tax net profit by €190 million. - 13 According the BAWAG, the group hedges its balance sheet to the three-months Euribor and it is therefore mainly exposed to the overnight rate and three-months Euribor. - 14 Both the interim and the final MREL requirement include the 3.93% combined buffer requirement as of 31 March 2023.